d2l-ai/d2l-en/chapter_convolutional-modern/googlenet.md

 tab.interact_select(['mxnet', 'pytorch', 'tensorflow'])
 ```

-# Multi-branch Networks  (GoogLeNet)
+# Multi-Branch Networks  (GoogLeNet)
 :label:`sec_googlenet`

 In 2014, *GoogLeNet*
 won the ImageNet Challenge :cite:`Szegedy.Liu.Jia.ea.2015`, using a structure
 that combined the strengths of NiN :cite:`Lin.Chen.Yan.2013`, repeated blocks :cite:`Simonyan.Zisserman.2014`,
 and a cocktail of convolution kernels.
-It is arguably also the first network that exhibits a clear distinction between base, stem, and head in a convnet.
-This design pattern has persisted ever since in the design of deep networks: the *base* is given by the first 2-3 convolutions that operate on the image.
+It is arguably also the first network that exhibits a clear distinction among the stem, body, and head in a CNN.
+This design pattern has persisted ever since in the design of deep networks: the *stem* is given by the first 2-3 convolutions that operate on the image.
 They extract low-level features from the underlying images.
-This is followed by a *stem* of convolutional blocks.
+This is followed by a *body* of convolutional blocks.
 Finally, the *head* maps the features obtained so far to the required classification, segmentation, detection, or tracking problem at hand.

-The key contribution in GoogLeNet was the design of the network stem.
+The key contribution in GoogLeNet was the design of the network body.
 It solved the problem of selecting
 convolution kernels in an ingenious way.
 While other works tried to identify which convolution, ranging from $1 \times 1$ to $11 \times 11$ would be best, it simply *concatenated* multi-branch convolutions.
 In what follows we introduce a slightly simplified version of GoogLeNet.
-The simplifications are due to the fact that  tricks to stabilize training, in particular intermediate loss functions are multiple layers, are no longer needed due to the availability of improved training algorithms.
+The simplifications are due to the fact that  tricks to stabilize training, in particular intermediate loss functions, are no longer needed due to the availability of improved training algorithms.

 ## (**Inception Blocks**)